Homemade Chocolate Pudding is rich and creamy! So scrumptious that you’ll want to lick the bowl.

 - whipped topping (optional)

-After looking and reviewing about a dozen recipes, I tried the recipe from Cook’s Illustrated, September, 2011.
-Now I’m anxious to try some other flavors like plain vanilla or butterscotch!
+After loving the results of this homemade chocolate pudding, now I’m anxious to try some other flavors like plain vanilla or butterscotch!